Drugs, Alcohol, and Sleep

 Alcohol and Sleep

 Alcohol often is thought of as a sedative or calming drug.
 However, while alcohol may induce sleep, the quality of sleep is often fragmented during the second half of the sleep period, when the alcohol's relaxing effect wears off.
-As a result, alcohol-induced sleep prevents you from getting the deep sleep you need, because alcohol keeps you in the lighter stages of sleep.
+As a result, alcohol-induced sleep prevents you from getting the deep sleep you need.